bkuciel/Get-UnifiedAuditLog/README.md

 The ResultSize parameter specifies the maximum number of results to return (per batch).
 The default value is 100, maximum is 5,000.

 Larger values can reduce the number of batches required to collect each interval's worth of events.
 Unless your network connection is unreliable, you can typically keep this at or above 1000 without any issues.

+### RecordType

+You can specify to search from specific record types from Audit Log.
+For example from SharePoint or AzureActiveDirectory.
+Complete list of record types you can find here: [record types](https://docs.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-schema#auditlogrecordtype).

 ## Notes